 Ofqual has launched support and resources to support exams officers.
 We would encourage heads of centre to utilise the resources, as they provide useful information to support understanding of the work of exams officers.
 You can access the resources here.

 Developed by NFER, the national reference test will provide information on changes in performance standards over time.
 Ofqual has created a useful overview of the test, which includes example questions as well as an infographic that briefly outlines how the NRT works.
 See more information here.

 Ofqual produces regular blogs that provide more detailed information on some of the current key topics.
-New releases include Exams are starting and Using NRT evidence this summer.

 Latest research and data from Ofqual